 Miniature horses are generally identified as having a height of less than 34 inches at the withers (shoulder).
 They were first recorded in France in 1650 AD, where they were gaining popularity as pets for Europe's nobility.
 Later, due to their size, intelligence and strength, they were used in European coal mines, and were called “pit ponies.”
 They come in various colors and coat patterns, and make wonderful domestic pets.
 Their average life span is 30 years.

 The Micro-Mini Donkey is identified as having a height of fewer than 30 inches at the withers (shoulder).
-They are members of the equine family.
-They are related to Miniature Mediterranean Donkeys who are native to the Mediterranean Islands of Sicily and Sardinia.
+They are members of the equine family and are related to Miniature Mediterranean Donkeys who are native to the Mediterranean Islands of Sicily and Sardinia.
 Females are called “Jennets” or “Jennies” and males are called “Jacks”.

 Both are common in eastern and central North America.
 Preferring quiet waters and muddy bottoms with profuse vegetation, they are opportunistic omnivores feeding on a wide range of animal and plant material.